near/nearcore/docs/architecture/storage/flat_storage.md

 RocksDB column `DBCol::State`.
 This column embeds the entire [NEAR state trie](./trie.md) directly in the key-value database, using roughly `hash(borsh_encode(trie_node))` as the key to store a `trie_node`.
-This gives a content-addressed storage system than can easily self-verify.
+This gives a content-addressed storage system that can easily self-verify.

 Flat storage is a bit like a database index for the values stored in the trie.
 It stores a copy of the data in a more accessible way to speed up the lookup